Ira and Evelyn’s Marriage

 “Shakespeare stands on a pedestal with timeless advice.
 Why does it come out of the mouth of Polonius, a foolish old man?”
 Dave asked Jeremy whether he thought her grandmother is a fool.

 “Wisdom is always after the fact,” Dave answered.
 “It’s old people talk.
 It’s a lot easier to be wise when you’re not immersed in what’s going on.
-Shoulda, woulda, coulda, dressed up as an immortal statement for the ages.”
+Shoulda, woulda, coulda, dressed up as an immortal statement for the ages.
+It sounds good but it’s coming from someone who is no longer tackling living.

 “Do your parents go to bed at the same time?” he asks CC.